Teenage Mutant Ninja Turtles: Out of the Shadows: Cast

 Dean Winters appears as a bartender.
 Supermodel Alessandra Ambrosio has a cameo appearance.
 NBA players Carmelo Anthony, DeAndre Jordan, Lou Amundson, JJ Redick, Austin Rivers, Matt Barnes and Spencer Hawes also made cameos in the film.
 Series co-creator Kevin Eastman makes a cameo appearance as a pizza delivery man named after himself in the film's opening.
 Jill Martin also made a cameo appearance in the basketball scene in the film.
 Judith Hoag, who previously played April O'Neil in the 1990 film, appeared in a cameo as Rita, April's boss, in a deleted scene.
 Jane Wu plays Jade, a police officer.

 Production

 Development

 After the 2014 film exceeded box office expectations, Paramount Pictures and Nickelodeon Movies officially announced a sequel was greenlit, and set to be released in theatres on June 3, 2016, with plans to incorporate the characters Casey Jones and Bebop and Rocksteady.
 Jonathan Liebesman and Bradley Fuller were also interested in doing a storyline that involved Dimension X and Krang.
-Dave Green began negotiations to direct the sequel in December 2014, replacing Jonathan Liebesman.
+Dave Green began negotiations to direct the sequel in December 2014, replacing Liebesman.
 Known briefly as Teenage Mutant Ninja Turtles: Half Shell, Paramount revealed that the title had officially been changed to Teenage Mutant Ninja Turtles: Out of the Shadows.